aishwarya-an/Boggle-Game/readme.md

 |8 or more |   	    11

 ## **Installation** ##
-1. Download the source code along with the Makefile and the text file containing the dictionary.
+1. Download the source code along with the makefiles and the text file containing the dictionary.
-2. Compile and link the source files by executing the command `make -f Makefile`
+2. To play the *graphical version* of the game, compile and link the source files by executing the command  `make -f Makefile`
+3. To play the *terminal version* of the game, compile and link the source files by executing the command  `make -f Makefile2`
-3. Then, play the game by executing the command `./game`
+4. Then, play the game by executing the command  `./Game`